raindropio/help/docs/using/highlights/index.md

 </summary>

 1. Click on a bookmark, then go to `Web` or `Preview` tab
-2. Click & drag your mouse across the text that you would like to highlight, Markdown is supported
+2. Click & drag your mouse across the text that you would like to highlight
 3. Select desired highlight color and/or add notes

 <img src={require('./web.png').default} style={{maxHeight: 417}} />